About

 “I strive to create spaces for sharing and learning from one another – in short, for celebrating the power of collaboration in an ever-changing world.”

 The mix of personal and professional experiences intricately shapes who we are and how we think.
 For me, it started with the question: “have you considered a pathway in musicology?”, posed during my undergraduate studies at King’s College London.
 At that time, I was a first-generation college student, finding my way and wondering what voice I could have within the academy.
-But that question set me on the journey to where I am today: from research and teaching appointments across the UK, Ireland, the US, and UAE, to family life with my partner in Southeast Asia.
+But that question set me on the journey to where I am today: from research and teaching appointments across the UK, Ireland, the US, and the UAE, to family life with my partner in Southeast Asia.
 My work foregrounds these connections with the international community and the ways in which the arts connect us to one another and the wider world.

-• Much of my work revolves around leadership and collaboration.
+Much of my work revolves around leadership and collaboration.
 In 2021 I co-founded (with Yvonne Liao) the Women in Global Music Research and Industry Network (WIGM).
 This network, initially funded under the Marie Skłodowska-Curie grant agreement No. 894071, pioneers women’s musical creativity across geographies and through the ages.
 It facilitates a range of in-person events, most recently Finding a Voice at the University of California, Irvine (2024), alongside online panels and discussion groups.
 Enquiries for potential collaborations are warmly encouraged.

 Over the last decade, I have chaired five international conferences, all promoting inclusive dialogues across performance, scholarship, and public engagement.
 These include: Schubert as Dramatist (2014), under the auspices of the Oxford International Song Festival (formerly the Oxford Lieder Festival); Clara Schumann (née Wieck) and her World (2019), in association with The Oxford Research Centre in the Humanities, TORCH; and Women at the Piano 1848–1970 (2023), a collaboration with Illuminations: The Chancellor’s Arts and Culture Initiative and the Humanities Center: Building Intellectual Community at the University of California, Irvine.